Tinkerforge/doc/source/Hardware/Bricks/Servo_Brick.rst

 Two :ref:`Bricklet <product_overview_bricklets>` ports
 can be used to extend the features of this device.

-The servos can be powered by an external powersupply connected directly to the Brick or by the stack internal powersupply.
+The servos can be powered by an external power supply connected directly to the Brick or by the stack internal power supply.
-If an external powersupply is connected the Brick switches automatically to this powersupply.
+If an external power supply is connected the Brick switches automatically to this power supply.

 Controlling the device is possible in several ways.
 You can control it via a PC connection.
-This connection can be established directly with a **USB** cable or by other cable based (**RS485**, **Ethernet**) or wireless (**Zigbee**, **WLAN**) connections via an additional Master Brick with according Master Extension (:ref:`High Level Concept <pi_hlpi>`).
+This connection can be established directly with a **USB** cable or by other cable based (**RS485**, **Ethernet**) or wireless (**Zigbee**, **WLAN**) connections via an additional Master Brick with corresponding Master Extension (:ref:`High Level Concept <pi_hlpi>`).

 In the future it will be possible to control the device low level via a **I2C**, **SPI** or **UART (serial)** interface from other microcontroller boards (:ref:`Low Level Concept <pi_llpi>`).
-Since the firmware is opensource it is of course possible to program the device directly (:ref:`On Device Programming <pi_odpi>`).
+Since the firmware is open source it is possible to program the device directly (:ref:`On Device Programming <pi_odpi>`).
 Currently we are not offering an on device API.